Clear Fibre to the Home

 Fibre to the home does not need to use the existing copper wire to reach your building.

 This technology brings remarkable speed and a more superior performance than a regular broadband ADSL service and is not affected by the distance from your telephone exchange.

 Clear has partnered with telecommunications housing estate specialists to provide fast broadband services using Fibre Optic cable in Greenfield sites across Australia.

 - Service Elements

-If you have an ONT installed already – you can get connected straight away (Activation fee applies).
+If you have an ONT (Optical Network Terminal) installed already – you can get connected straight away (Activation fee applies).
 An ONT is a little box installed into an internal wall in your premises that connects to a modem.
 If you do not have an ONT, an installation is required.
 Installation Fees depend on which provider services the estate.
-If you want to change from another provider – we provide a Free Churn (*available for a limited time)
+If you want to change from another provider – we provide a Free Churn (*available for a limited time).

 Factors Affecting the Performance of Fibre To The Home

 Important external factors affecting the actual speed include the capacity of, load on, and access data rate of:

 - The destination host computer which you are accessing;